-You may have to cut a larger hole in the wall to free the cable in order to get enough length to move it further up.
+A larger hole may have to be cut in the wall to free the cable in order to get enough length to move it further up.
 Cut the drywall with a compass saw held at a 45 degree angle inward to make it easier for patching.
 You can see an example of this on another one of my posts here.

 I usually mount the electrical receptacle outlet recessed in the wall to give it a neater appearance.
 You will need to cut a hole in the back of the cabinet for this.
 My post on installing an outlet box in an existing wall may be helpful to you.

 In the photo above a wall stud is against the left side of the box making it ideal to attach the box.
 The metal box must be grounded by attaching the bare copper wire using a 10/32 machine screw.
 This electrical box above was grounded after this picture was taken by wrapping the bare ground wire around the extra screw pictured in the top of the box.
 The screw is tightened down on the wire to make a solid connection.

 Every over-the-stove microwave oven has a mounting bracket that gets attached to the wall.
 There are also holes that need to be drilled in the bottom of the cabinet for the power cord, and for screws to hold the microwave oven up.